Andy320/proxy/README.md

 docker build --rm -f Dockerfile-router -t router:v1.0.0 .

-Update build.sh and docker file to create other app with different os.
+Update build.sh to choose a compiler for creation of a app docker image as your wish.